|

 Clamming is relatively easy, all you need s a clam shovel or

-tube, a bucket to put your clams in (one bucket per person) and
+tube, a container to put your clams in (one bucket per person) and

 your clamming license.
 Kids will especially enjoy the task